JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_web_types.md

 # Web Types
 <primary-label ref="2022.3"/>

-<link-summary>Web Types - contributing statically defined Web Symbols through JSONs.</link-summary>
+<link-summary>Web Types - contributing statically defined Poly Symbols through JSONs.</link-summary>

-Web Types is a JSON metadata format, which provides an easy way to contribute statically defined Web Symbols.
+Web Types is a JSON metadata format, which provides an easy way to contribute statically defined Poly Symbols.
 The JSON Web Types detailed schema can be accessed by [following this link](https://github.com/JetBrains/web-types/blob/master/schema/web-types.json).
 The format is open source and IDE-agnostic by itself.